bitwarden/passwordless-docs/src/guide/concepts.md

 ### Passkeys

 Passkeys are a replacement for passwords that provide faster, easier, and more secure sign-ins to websites and apps across a user's devices.
-More precisely, "passkey" is a consumer-friendly term for a discoverable FIDO credential that can be synced to allow secure passwordless sign-ins across devices, or dedicates to a single piece of hardware as a device-bound passkey.
+More precisely, "passkey" is a consumer-friendly term for a discoverable FIDO credential that can be synced to allow secure passwordless sign-ins across devices, or dedicated to a single piece of hardware as a device-bound passkey.

 Passkeys may also have the capability to provide step-up authentication when bound to a device.